-- The health care trend rates were changed to better anticipate short term and long term medical increases. - The mortality tables were updated from the RP-2014 White Collar Mortality Tables with MP-2015 Generational Improvement Scale to the RP-2014 White Collar Mortality Tables with MP-2017 Generational Improvement Scale. - The discount rate was changed from 3.40% to 3.50%.
+- The health care trend rates were changed to better anticipate short term and long term medical increases. - The mortality tables were updated from the RP-2014 White Collar Mortality Tables with MP-2017 Generational Improvement Scale to the Pub-2010 Public Retirement Plans Headcount-Weighted Mortality Tables (General, Teachers) with MP-2019 Generational Improvement Scale. - The salary increase rates were changed from a flat 3.00% per year for all employees to rates which vary by service and contract group. - The discount rate was changed from 3.10% to 2.40%.